pablodecm/phd_thesis/src/105_chapter_5.md

 statistical estimates is also often referred as systematic uncertainty.
 A list of the sources
-of systematic uncertainty considered in this analysis, and their estimated relative effect in the final limit for the SM Higgs pair production, is provided on the \autoref{tab:sys}.
+of systematic uncertainty considered in this analysis, and their estimated relative effect in the expected upper limit for the SM Higgs pair production, is provided on the \autoref{tab:sys}.